Long-Read Sequencing

 -

-Training: Comprehensive wet-lab training for your staff.
+Training: Comprehensive wet-lab training for your staff

 -

-Bioinformatics Support: Our tailored software solutions streamline variant annotation and interpretation, automatically integrating public databases to assist with ACMG analysis.
+Bioinformatics Support: Our tailored software solutions streamline variant annotation and interpretation, automatically integrating public databases to assist with ACMG analysis

 References: